 I completed a Master’s degree in Environmental Sciences here at the UEA in 2009 before starting a PhD in 2011.
 My MSc. dissertation focused on developing a probabilistic method for determining the distribution of habitable extrasolar planets around low mass M-type stars.

-I am also a Fellow of the Royal Astronomical Society and a member of the European Association of Geochemistry (EAG).
-I enjoy science writing and outreach, and I am an invited blogger on the EAG’s blog (http://blog.eag.eu.com) whilst also maintaining a personal blog (http://www.andrewrushby.com) where I write about astrobiology and exoplanets.
+I am also a Fellow of the Royal Astronomical Society (FRAS), a member of the European Association of Geochemistry (EAG) and a Committee Member of the Astrobiology Society of Britain (ASB).
+I enjoy science writing and outreach, and maintain a personal blog (http://www.andrewrushby.com) where I write about astrobiology and exoplanets.
+My articles have been featured on sites accross the web, in professional print publications, and have also been shortlisted for national science writing awards in the past.

 Key Research Interests